How to write a video production brief

 Writing a video brief can also be a really helpful process for you – the client – in focussing your thoughts on exactly what you want to create, making for a more successful video.

-Writing a video brief:
+How to write a video brief:

 1. Summary and background